Dota 2 is one of the biggest computer games in the world and is played by millions of fans each year.

 What is Dota 2?

-Dota 2 also has multiple special features, such as a day/night system which has effect on heroes abilities and a buyback system which allows heroes to respawn immediately after dying, at a certain cost.
+Dota 2 also has multiple special features, such as a day/night system which has effect on heroes’ abilities and a buyback system which allows heroes to respawn immediately after dying, at a certain cost.
 Because of the wide range of features and heroes, Dota 2 is commonly seen as a very difficult game to master.

 Dota 2 as a professional eSport

-Betting on Dota 2 on Unibet
+Betting on Dota 2 with Unibet